jacobjwalters/bfCompiler/README.md

 You'd be much better off spending the time you'd take understanding my code on actually implementing your own version.

-That being said, it's under GPLv3, so do what you will with the code itself.
+That being said, it's under MIT licensing, so do what you will with the code itself.